Health Services Office

 In the first aid kit, in addition to oral medicines such as general cold medicine (cold medicine), gastrointestinal medicine, intestinal medicine, antipyretic analgesics, etc., there is also a thermometer, tweezers, nail clippers, anti-itch medicine, bandages, poultices, gauze, disinfectants, etc. Let's put it in.
 Please add whatever else you need to suit your physical condition and lifestyle.

-There are many cases where people get into trouble when they suddenly become ill because they do not have their health insurance card.
-Please make it a habit to always carry your health insurance card with you, especially when traveling, at training camps, or on expeditions.
+There are many cases where people are inconvenienced in the event of a sudden illness because they do not have their My Number Health Insurance Card with them.
+In particular, please make it a habit to always carry your My Number Health Insurance Card with you when traveling, attending training camps, or going on away trips.

-6. Alcohol and smoking are prohibited for those under 20 years of age
+6. Alcohol consumption and smoking are prohibited for those under 20 years of age.

 Consuming large amounts of alcohol in a short period of time is dangerous.
-Never do this!
+You should absolutely avoid it.

-Let's consider the risks of smoking and the importance of quitting smoking.
+If you already smoke, consider the risks associated with smoking and the importance of quitting.

 7. About AED installation location